guidecenter/viziosetup/index.rst

-How to Set Up a VIZIO Account
+How to Set Up a VIZIO Account Easily ?
 =============================

 Get Started with SmartCast, Streaming Apps, and More